topbitdu/wechat-core/ROADMAP.md

 ## v0.4
 1. Deprecate the Access Token ::load method, use the Access Token ::create method instead

+## v1.0
+1. Improve the Follower & Follower Profile wrapper class to support the Keyword Argument
+2. Removed the depreated classes and methods

-## v0.5
+## v1.1
 1. Logo wrapper class

-## v1.0
-1. Removed the depreated classes and methods